Golf Glance | Federal News Network

 OTHER TOURS

-USGA: U.S. Amateur Four-Ball, Bandon Dunes Golf Resort, Bandon, Oregon.
-Defending champions: Cole Hammer and Garrett Barber.
-Online: www.usga.org

-Symetra Tour: Zimmer Biomet Championship, Lake Course at Grand National, Auburn, Alabama.
-Defending champion: New event.
+Symetra Tour: Valley Forge Invitational, Raven’s Claw GC, Pottstown, Pa.
+Defending champion: Louise Ridderstrom.
 Online: www.symetratour.com

-Japan Golf Tour: Kansai Open, Koma CC, Nara, Japan.
-Defending champion: Ryuko Tokimatsu.
+Japan Golf Tour: Mizuno Open, The Royal GC, Ibaraki, Japan.
+Defending champion: Shota Akiyoshi.
 Online: www.jgto.org

-Challenge Tour: D+D Real Czech Challenge, Kaskada Golf Resort, Brno, Czech Republic.
-Defending champion: Minkyu Kim.
-Online: www.europeantour.com/challengetour

-Mackenzie Tour: Canada Life Open, Point Grey Golf & CC, Vancouver, British Columbia.
-Defending champion: Jordan Niebrugge.
+Mackenzie Tour: Bayview Place DCBank Open, Uplands GC, Victoria, British Columbia.
+Defending champion: Sam Fidone.
 Online: www.pgatour.com/canada

-PGA Tour Latinoamerica: 60 Abierto Mexicano de Golf, Tijuana CC, Tijuana, Mexico.
-Defending champion: Austin Smotherman.
+PGA Tour Latinoamerica: Bupa Match Play, Playa Paraiso GC, Playa del Carmen, Mexico.
+Defending champion: Toni Hakula.
 Online: www.pgatour.com/la/en

-PGA Tour China: Nantong Championship, Nantong Yangtze River GC, Nantong, China.
-Defending champion: New event.
-Online: www.pgatour.com/china

-Ladies European Tour: Jabra Ladies Open, Evian Resort, Evian-les-Bains, France.
-Defending champion: Astrid Vayson De Pradenne.
-Online: www.ladieseuropeantour.com

-Korean LPGA: E1 Charity Open, South Springs CC, Incheon, South Korea.
-Defending champion: Da Yeon Lee.
+Korean LPGA: Lotte Cantata Ladies Open, Sky Hill Jeju GC, Seogwipo, South Korea.
+Defending champion: Jeong-min Cho.
 Online: www.klpga.co.kr

-Japan LPGA: Chukyo TV Bridgestone Ladies Open, Chukyo GC (Ishino), Aichi, Japan.
-Defending champion: Hee-kyung Bae.
+Japan LPGA: Resort Trust Ladies, Grandy Hamana Lake GC, Shizuoka, Japan.
+Defending champion: Eri Okayama.
 Online: www.lpga.or.jp

+Staysure Tour: Senior Italian Open, Vallaverde Resort, Fagagna, Italy.
+Defending champion: Clark Dennis.
+Online: www.europeantour.com/staysuretour

 Copyright © 2019 The Associated Press.
 All rights reserved.
 This website is not intended for users located within the European Economic Area.